LOADING ...

 As it out, the war passed me by but

-the student loans due, did not
+the student coming due, did not

-if I was still in Mobile,
+Even if I was in Mobile,

 75 max

-I started dreaming of the big
+I dreaming of the big time

-and hearing myself on the radio
+again and hearing myself on the

-Only was,
+thing was,

-Well there were no major scouts
+Well there no major talent scouts

 at the gig and try to get on radio,